 Months after the war, the area next to the camp was "full of sink-holes and stagnant waters," according to a Chicago newspaper correspondent, and plagued by "miasmatic odors and malarial influences."
 It was, the correspondent noted, a "breeding-place of agues and fevers, typhoids and rheumatic complaints -- the rank and pestilerous home of disease and death."
 Today, the town's water treatment plant is located about 75 yards from a gravel road leading to the old stockade.

-Nature and time have conspired to erase most of the original POW camp.
-But the remarkable, descriptive newspaper account, published in the Chicago Tribune on Oct, 30, 1865 (see below), fills in gaps in our imaginations.
+Nature and time have conspired to erase almost all traces of the original POW camp.
+But the remarkable, descriptive newspaper account -- published in the Chicago Tribune on Oct, 30, 1865 (see below) -- fills in gaps in our imagination.
 On a hot, stormy fall day "within the stockade," the correspondent found prisoners' pathetic huts, scraps from a Bible, a diary, a photograph of three ladies and much more in the "City of the Living Dead."

 And on a sandy slope about a quarter-mile from the stockade, he discovered trenches filled with Union dead.
 Those soldiers "laid themselves down in long rows for final sleep," he wrote, "and for the glorious reward due unselfish souls."